IamMaxim/devops/README.md

 This repo contains a PoC app named "Time Server" for the first week DevOps labs.

+## Usage
+The simplest way to use app is to use Docker.
+There's `docker-compose` file in the root of repository.

+Pre-built image is located at [DockerHub](https://hub.docker.com/repository/docker/iammaxim/devops).

 ## Repo structure
  - `app_kotlin` — contains app implemented in Kotlin language.
 Details are located below.
  - `app_python` — contains app implemented in Python language.
 Details are located below.